 Lens A (Universal)

 This lens is universal, meaning it is equipped with the necessary technology for deutan and protan colour blindness (red-green blindness).
-People with mild/moderate colour blindness typically show best results from this lens.
+People with mild/moderate colour blindness typically show the best results from this lens.

 Lens B (Universal)

 Our most popular and effective lens for most users.
 Similar to lens A, but has a darker, stronger tint to the lens.
 Our lens B is universal and therefore developed for people with deutan and protan colour blindness (red-green blindness).
-People with strong/severe colour blindness typically show best results from this lens.
+People with strong/severe colour blindness typically show the best results from this lens.